Deuteronomy

 “‘So as I live,’ declares the Lord GOD, ‘surely, because you have defiled My sanctuary with all your detestable idols and with all your abominations, therefore I will also withdraw, and My eye shall have no pity and I will not spare” (Ezekiel 5:11).

-This is the reason an unseen dark evil crawls over a land before judgment.
-These verses have to do with God’s people, but the way God operates is the same.
-There are other passages that reveal the same thing about how God works in a given situation (Hosea 5:6; Jonah 3:9).
+This is why an unseen dark evil creeps over a land before judgment.
+These verses pertain to God’s people, but the way God works is the same.
+There are other passages that reveal the same about how God acts in a given situation (Hosea 5:6; Jonah 3:9).

 Given the Land